 Although Celotex does not manufacture vapour control layer products, our premium performing plasterboard laminates Celotex GD5000 and GS5000 both have an integral vapour control layer built in.
 It is positioned between the plasterboard and Celotex foam insulation.
 When the boards are tightly butted together, the tapered edges of the plasterboard are sealed with scrim tape and jointing compound to form an effective vapour control layer with a high vapour resistance.
 Celotex strongly recommend the use of a suitable VCL as they are vital to minimising the risk of harmful condensation.

 Do I need a VCL in ground floors? #AskCelotex

-In ground floor applications such as concrete slabs and beam and block applications, a VCL is required to the warm side of the insulation.
+In ground floor applications such as concrete slab and beam and block applications, a VCL is required to the warm side of the insulation.
 This membrane also serves as a protective barrier for the insulation reducing damage from wet screed or concrete.

 Hopefully this short blog gives you an idea of the what, why and where a VCL is required.